thomas370/projet_0/README.md

 # game
 ## Project commentary
-  with vue.js and vuetify for the progress bar
+  with vue.js and vuetify for the progress bar and button
 ## Project setup
 ```
 npm install